 Hadoop and Data Analytics

-Given a clear connection between Big Data and the IoT, it isn’t really a surprise that Data Analytics is emerging as one of the fastest growing sectors.
-Data from Big Conglomerates to small-scale business is analyzed to take insights which can help in improving the strategies and overall business.
+Given the clear connection between Big Data and IoT, it isn’t really a surprise that Data Analytics is emerging as one of the fastest growing economy.
+Data from Big Conglomerates to small-scale business is analyzed to capture insights which can help in redefining the enterprise strategies and improving business value.

 So, what is Big Data?

-Traditional system has difficulty in dealing with large volume of data and this is where Hadoop comes in the picture.
+Traditional system has difficulty in dealing with large volume of data and this is where Hadoop comes in.
 Hadoop is an open-source framework written in Java for storing, processing and performing highly parallelized operations on Big Data.
 Apart from providing massive storage for data, it provides the capability to deal with high volume, velocity, and variety of data.

 So, what’s the history behind Hadoop?